NathanielThomas/Website-bookmarker/README.md

 # Website-bookmarker

-This project was solely for the purpose of helping me learn JavaScript
+This project was solely for the purpose of helping me learn JavaScript.